What is 1.1376 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 11376 and 10000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 11376 are: 1 2 3 4 6 8 9 12 16 18 24 36 48 72 79 144 158 237 316 474 632 711 948 1264 1422 1896 2844 3792 5688 11376